 "Du soutien à portée de main" Campaign

-Wink Strategies took charge of the entire production process of the campaign’s content:
+Wink Strategies managed the whole of the content production process for the campaign:

-The “Du soutien à portée de main” campaign launched on October 4, 2018, with an interview with Rebecca Makonnen on the Salut, Bonjour! morning show.
-The campaign ran on different communication channels:
+The “Du soutien à portée de main” campaign ran in October-November 2018, then in October-November 2019 on different communication channels:

 – On television, with planning and buying media spots on Quebec’s largest networks,